Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 {{% /notice %}}

-### Requires backend version 8.0.0
+## Requires backend version 8.0.0

 App frontend v4 requires at least version 8.0.0 of the `Altinn.App.Core` and `Altinn.App.Api` nuget packages.
 See the [overview of changes in backend v8](/community/changelog/app-nuget/v8) for more information on how to upgrade.

+{{% notice warning %}}
+The `v4.0.0-rc1` release requires version `v8.0.0-preview15` or above.
+When both major releases of app frontend and backend are released, the `v4.0.0` release will require version `v8.0.0` or above.
+{{% /notice %}}

-### Using layout sets is now required
+## Using layout sets is now required

 Layout sets is a way to support multiple forms in a single application.
 This entails a slightly different folder structure in the `ui` folder of your app, as well as a new `layout-sets.json` file.
 This used to be optional, but as of v4 it is required, even for apps with only a single data step.
 See the [documentation on layout sets](/app/development/ux/pages/layout-sets) for more information.

-### Language rewrite
+## Language and text resource changes

-The language system has that handles internal texts and app-specific text resources has been rewritten.
+The language system has that handles internal texts and app-specific text resources has been rewritten and improved.
 It should work mostly the same as before but there are a few subtle changes that may affect your app:

-- Previously, when refering to a path in the data model which resulted in a null value, the full path would be shown instead for most components.
+- Previously, when referring to a path in the data model which resulted in a null value, the full path would be shown instead for most components.
 However, in options from repeating groups it would instead show an empty string in place of the null value.
 This has been changed so that the full path is shown in all cases instead.
-- To alleviate the problem of refering to null values, a new `defaultValue` property has been added to the text resource files that, if set, will be shown instead of the data model path.
+- To alleviate the problem of referring to null values, a new `defaultValue` property has been added to the text resources that, if set, will be shown instead of the data model path.
   See the [documentation on text resources](/app/development/ux/texts/#default-value) for more information.
-- Variables in text are now supported for nested repeating groups which did not previously work as expected. <!-- TODO(Ole Martin): Is this correct? -->
+- Variables in text are now supported for items in nested repeating groups.
+Previously only items in top-level repeating groups were supported in text resource variables.
 - Using `dataModel.default` as the data source in text resources is no longer recommended.
-Instead, refer to the specific data model like this: `dataModel.myDataModel`. <!-- TODO(Ole Martin): Elaborate on why using default is a bad idea. -->
+Instead, refer to the specific data type like this: `dataModel.myDataModel`.
+The frontend will now automatically retrieve the data model it needs when a text resource is displayed anywhere on the page, but `dataModel.default` will only work when rendering a form, as it will use the default data model for that form.
+We're planning to add support for multiple data models in one form in the future, and at that point there will be no concept of a default data model.

-### Most users will be prompted for party each time
+## Most users will be prompted for party each time

 In the Altinn profile it was possible to change a setting to 'not be prompted for party each time'.
 This setting was mistakenly never read by app-frontend, so we failed to respect it.
 The default setting in Altinn profile is